 Testing the website

 To test the website, a working ANN was required.
 After testing the ANNs, a working ANN was implemented on the website.
 This website was tested on receiving a picture, running the classify script using the given network and sending back a result.
 First this was tested for only one device.
 Once this was working correctly, the website was also tested to receive pictures from more than one device at the same time and send a result back.
 Receiving the pictures was working correctly, but sending back a result was not.
 The result of the first uploaded picture was send back to all devices.
 So this part of the website was made operable during this internship.
 The IP-address was used to save the uploaded picture in a directory.
 The name of this directory will be the IP-address.
-Only the picture in the directory with the correct IP-address will be classified, and its result will be send back to the website.
+Only the picture in the directory with the correct IP-address will be classified, and its result is sent back to the website.

 Results